dafneb/AzureRedTeamByPowershell/README.md

 After this issue is fixed, this script will be finished and tested on [Pwned Labs](https://pwnedlabs.io/labs/unlock-access-with-azure-key-vault)

-Instead of this you can use Aure CLI
+Instead of this you can use Azure CLI

 ```bash
 az storage entity query --table-name <table> --account-name <account> --output table --auth-mode login